gyarab/2024-4e-sevcik-vyukalinuxu/README.md

 ## 📞 Support
 If you encounter any issues, feel free to:
 - Open an issue on GitHub.
-- Reach out via email at linuxlearner@gmail.com.
+- Reach out via email at linuxlearner@seznam.cz.

 ---